China Centenary Missionary Conference: The Conference

 The Conference celebrated the centenary of the arrival of the first Protestant missionary to China, Robert Morrison.
 It was convened on April 25 and adjourned on May 8, 1907.

 Attendees at the Conference totaled 1,170 persons, mostly missionaries from every province of China and with representatives from 25 countries.
 About 100 missionary organizations were operating in China, although not all were present at the conference.
 Most attendees were British and American.
 Despite the fact that the subject of the conference was the promotion of Christianity in China fewer than 10 Chinese can be identified among the delegates.
 Also, although missionary wives and single women missionaries outnumbered male missionaries in China, women were under-represented.
-Several served on a committee related to women's work.
+Luella Miner chaired a committee related to women's work.

 American missionary author and Congregationalist Arthur Henderson Smith and British Presbyterian John C. Gibson were elected joint Chairmen for the Conference.
 Eleven Committees presented resolutions on different subjects of interest to the delegates.

 Debate and Decisions

 The tenor of the Conference was optimistic.
 The martyrdom of 189 Protestant missionaries – men, women, and children—during the Boxer Rebellion seven years before was hardly mentioned.
 Since the Boxer Rebellion, the Chinese government had undertaken a large number of internal reforms and missionaries perceived a much greater openness by the Chinese to Western influences, including Christianity.

 The missionaries celebrated their success in converting about 180,000 Chinese to Christianity during the previous 100 years.
-However, a negative note was interjected into the conference by J.W.
-Lowrie who said that “the far larger part of this century’s sowing [i.e. spreading Christianity]... has been on fallow ground,” an acknowledgement that the missionaries had often been disappointed at the pace of their progress and their results.
+However, J. W. Lowrie interjected a negative note into the conference by saying that “the far larger part of this century's sowing [i.e. spreading Christianity]... has been on fallow ground,” an acknowledgement that the missionaries had often been disappointed at the pace of their progress and their results.

 A major objective of many at the Conference was to unite Protestant efforts into a single coordinated body rather than the diverse and often competitive efforts of many different missionary organizations.
 William Scott Ament chaired the Committee of Federation and Comity which established a framework for united action.
 The Conference also called for an expansion of resources devoted to education and medical work – to the discomfort of evangelical missionaries who said that “education is not...a substitute for preaching."